evently-cloud/site/README.md

 - `featuredImageInArticle` this is an optional property that will control if the featured image renders as the hero image of the article, right under the title header.
 If excluded or set to false, will the featured image will not render in the article.
 - `postPreviewImage` this is an optional property that will control if the featured image renders in the blog listing page in the post preview.
 By default the image will render, pass `false` to have the blog post render on the blog listing pages without an image.
 - `postPreviewExcerpt` is the excerpt rendered on the blog post listing pages.
 The post previews will render five lines of text before being clamped with trailing eclipses, best strategy is to write an excerpt around 180-200 characters max.
 - `date` is when the article was posted.
+This will also impact the order the posts appear in the blogPosts collection, as it is ordered latest to oldest.
+The date takes the time into consideration when ordering posts, if there's two posts on the same day add the time to the date value `2022-11-03 21:22:08`.
 - `tags` are the keywords associated with the blog post. **All blog posts must have the `blogPosts` tag to be considered content for the blogPosts collection array.**

 ### Blog post content